 ISO 80416 – A graphical symbol is a visually perceptible figure used to transmit information independently of language.

-Example/context: There should be a clear difference in the type of symbol used to represent something that physically exists in the real-world (e.g., physical) versus a ‘virtual’ representation.
+Example/context: There should be a clear difference in the type of symbol used to represent something that physically exists in the real-world (e.g., physical) versus a “virtual” representation.

 Unambiguous